technomancy/paredit-screencast/outline.markdown

 Another thing that's helpful to remember is that Emacs lets you prefix a key with C-q to insert it literally rather than activating whatever the key is bound to.
-Use this if you need to insert a paren to fix things.
+Use this if you need to insert a lone paren to fix things.
 You can also prefix backspace with C-u to force it.

-## Navigation

-    TODO: example

-You can jump forward and backward by a single expression with C-M-f and C-M-b.
-Note that this is depth-sensitive.
-For instance, if the next expression is just an identifier, it will jump over it, but if it's a list, then it will jump over the whole list.

-If you're at the end of a list, going forward will leave it.

-## Wrangling (depth-changing)
+## 4. Wrangling (depth-changing)

     TODO: example